sdqali/site/content/blog/2012-11-22-how-browsers-detect-if-you-are-offline.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "How Browsers Detect If You Are Offline"
-date: 2012-11-22
-comments: true
 categories:
 - code
 - browsers
 - javascript
+comments: true
+date: 2012-11-22
+ghcommentid: 50
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - code
 - browsers
 - javascript
+title: How Browsers Detect If You Are Offline
 ---

 When I saw the newly released [Heyoffline.js](http://oskarkrawczyk.github.com/heyoffline.js/) library, I was curious to see how it figured out if the user was online or